rikhuijzer/blog/posts/logit-logistic.md

 title = "The logit and logistic functions" published = "4 November 2020"
 tags = ["statistics"]
-description = "Providing the definitions, some plots and useful values to remember."
+rss = "Providing the definitions, some plots and useful values to remember."
 +++

 ```julia:preliminaries